 1. Assess your needs

-The first step of any successful media outreach strategy is analysing your needs and deciding what you want your media outreach to achieve.
+The first step of any successful media outreach strategy is analyzing your needs.
 Most of the time, your needs will be determined by the challenges you’re experiencing, your audience, and the platforms you’re using.
 Your needs can change with time, depending on your target audience and your owned media platforms.

 Assessing your needs will help you develop goals for your owned media strategy.
-By developing goals you’ll make it easier to evaluate the results of your media efforts later on.
+Developing goals will make it easier to evaluate the results of your media efforts later on.

 2. Define your target audience

-In order to produce valuable content, you need to first understand who your target audience is and what matters to them.
-If they are tech gurus who are always tinkering with new products, then they would appreciate tech advice and updates.
-If they’re interested in trends in the industry, then you can share industry reports and news with them.
+To produce valuable content, define your target audience and what matters to them.
+If they are tech gurus tinkering with new products, they would appreciate tech advice and updates.
+If they’re interested in industry trends, share industry reports and news with them.

-The only way you will know what kind of content your audience wants to see from you is by taking the time to build a profile of your target audience.
+The only way you will know what kind of content your audience wants to see from you is to build a profile of your target audience.
 What kind of people does this audience consist of?
 What is their everyday life like and what do they care about?

 3. Create good quality content

-Once you have understood who your target audience is, you can be more confident about producing content that they will value.
+Once you know your target audience, you can be more confident about producing content that they will value.

 How do you create valuable content?